2491-NoMythic/docusaurus/blog/2022-12-01-Decemberobotics.md

 CornerGremlin spent her time organizing the cart.
 Everything is super neat now.
 We even found the TV remote in the process!

-Captain 23 worked on swerve stuff, and Liam did a little bit of everything.
+Captain 23 worked on swerve stuff, and Act of Liam did a little bit of everything.

 Mowi learned how to program a controller today.
 Yay!